This page has a bunch of my Chumby projects, here's quick links to each:

 Here's instructions to enable the Chumby's SSH server at startup.

-You can find the IP addy of your Chumby by going to Settings --> Chumby Info.
+You can find the IP addy of your Chumby by going to Settings --> Chumby Info, or if you're using Windows, with my bping program.

 Webcam Template for Chumby